 Departments are responsible for completing a post-trip inspection after each use of an SOV and reporting any identified issues to UFM.

-600.00 Purchasing and Leasing Vehicles
+600.00 Leasing and Purchasing Vehicles

-All vehicle purchases and leases must have a Dean or Vice President approval.
-Off-road vehicles are exempt from this requirement but shall follow all other MSU procurement policies.

-Upon completion of the purchase, the vehicle must be submitted to UFM for inclusion in Facilities Management’s preventative maintenance program and the University’s insurance provider.

 Leasing vehicles will be the preferred option for all new vehicle acquisitions.
 Purchase options may be allowed on a case-by-case basis pending approval of a Vice President and/or Provost.

+All leases must have a Dean or Vice President approval.
+Off-road vehicles or trailers are exempt from this requirement but shall follow all other MSU procurement policies.

+Upon completion of the lease or purchase, the vehicle must be submitted to UFM for inclusion in Facilities Management’s preventative maintenance program and the University’s insurance provider.

 700.00 Safe Driver Training

 Persons operating any MSU vehicle shall have a valid driver’s license.
-Persons operating a sport-utility vehicle, passenger van or truck should complete a safe-driver training course especially if such persons will be regularly operating those vehicles for field research, in snow or along gravel roads.
+Persons operating a sport-utility vehicle, passenger van or truck should complete a safe-driver training course, especially if such persons will be regularly operating those vehicles for field research, in snow or on unpaved roads.

 MSU’s Safety and Risk Management department coordinates annual defensive and safe-driver training courses through the State of Montana including defensive driving, preventing distracted driving and driver safety for campuses.